Professor Marianne Fyhn

 - Large-scale network simulations of mouse visual cortex (available in call 1)

-- Artificial and biological neural networks in cognitive tasks (available in call 2)
+- Neuron population dynamics and the role of neuromodulators for learning in biological and artificial neural networks (available in call 2)